 The integration of 123FormBuilder web forms with the Zendesk help desk picks up and sends support tickets to the Zendesk interface, where they are managed like any other Zendesk support ticket.
 If you use this integration, clients won’t necessarily have to go to your help desk to request support; they will just need to fill out your 123FormBuilder web form, which can be published anywhere on the web.
 Besides tickets, you may use our integration to create or update organizations, users, and articles.

-To enable the Zendesk integration, go to your Application section, select Zendesk from the list, and press Add.
+To enable the Zendesk integration, go to your Integrations section, search for Zendesk using the search bar, and press Connect.
 The application box will show up on your page.
 Fill in your Zendesk URL and provide your Zendesk username and token to allow the applications to communicate.
 Remember to also enable the token access feature in Zendesk for the integration to work properly.